 2. ServiceNow

-ServiceNow is one of the most established IT Service Management platforms globally, offering a complete suite that extends well beyond Incident Management.
-Built for large enterprises, it combines ITSM, IT operations management, HR services, and more into a single ecosystem.
+ServiceNow is a globally established IT Service Management platform, offering a comprehensive suite that extends well beyond Incident Management.
+It combines ITSM, IT operations management, HR services, and more into a single ecosystem.

 Key features of ServiceNow